 Karen Clark-Schock \ firstname.lastname@example.org \ 215-717-6236

-While enrolled in BFA programs within the COllege of Art, Media, and Design, students may also elect a concentration in Art Therapy.
+While enrolled in any of the University’s undergraduate programs students may also declare a minor in Art Therapy.
 This gives students a chance to explore another career option while they are engaged in undergraduate study.
 As artists students bring an awareness that uniquely prepares them to be excellent therapists.
 Creating artwork fosters a nonverbal means of communication and self-expression, providing an imaginative vehicle through which to explore problems as well as strengths and potentials.
 Art therapy recognizes that the entire process, how it unfolds, the drawn form and content, as well as verbal associations, are all reflections of the individual.

 Art therapists work with children and adults of all ages in a variety of settings.
 These include psychiatric and medical hospitals, schools, out-patient clinics, community programs, nursing homes and addiction treatment centers.
 Art therapy can also be utilized as a means of promoting creativity and wellness, and can therefore be viewed as a force for the prevention of illness and enhancement of recovery, vitality and health.

-Students who elect the art therapy program take four designated courses in psychology (count as Liberal Arts Electives) and five courses in art therapy (count as Studio Electives), each of which meets overall requirements toward the Bachelor of Fine Arts degree.
+Students who elect the art therapy program take four designated courses in psychology (count as Liberal Arts Electives) and five courses in art therapy (count as free electives), each of which meets overall requirements toward the Bachelor of Fine Arts degree.

-Concentrations are governed by the concentration policy published on the enrollment & registration page in the policies area of the catalogue.
+Minors are governed by the minor policy published on the enrollment & registration page in the policies area of the catalogue.